 - 1 lemon thinly sliced

 For the tomatoes:

-2 pints cherry tomatoes, washed and cut in half
+- 2 pints cherry tomatoes washed and halved

 Try this other great Sheet Pan Salmon recipe: